 Matthew Charles cut his musical teeth in his home city of Glasgow, holding down numerous residencies, including iconic venues The Tunnel and Archaos, while working for UK clubbing bible M8 Magazine.
-It was through the magazine that he had his first taste of Ibiza in 2001, when a four week sales trip turned into a season flyering and selling tickets for Godskithchen before moving on to work for Roger Sanchez’s Release Yourself party at El Divino, which included décor duty at Café Mambo and selling tickets outside Savannah.
+It was through the magazine that he had his first taste of working in Ibiza in 2001, when a four week sales trip turned into a season flyering and selling tickets for Godskithchen before moving on to work for Roger Sanchez’s Release Yourself party at El Divino, which included décor duty at Café Mambo and selling tickets outside Savannah.
 Having dabbled in the dance world and enjoyed a season working in Ibiza, it wasn’t until 2003, when Matthew moved to Dubai, that he decided to take up DJing professionally.
-In 2004 he won the Heineken Thirst competition, chosen by Paul Oakenfold and Daniel Davoli, playing alongside the two judges the following night to an audience of 3000.
-From this point Matthew’s stock rose dramatically, high profile residencies in Trilogy and 360 followed along with numerous guest spots in the finest venues around the region.
+In 2004 he won the Heineken Thirst competition, a global search for new talent, chosen by Paul Oakenfold and Daniel Davoli, playing alongside the two judges the following night to an audience of 3000.
+From this point Matthew’s stock rose dramatically, high profile residencies in Trilogy and 360 (both DJ Mag Top 100 clubs) followed along with numerous guest spots in the finest venues around the region.

 “When I play in Dubai I always request Matt Charles as my support DJ.
 He not only plays great music but is also a mature enough selector to know how to set the mood, build the vibe and set it up for me and more importantly the crowd.
 I can’t recommend him highly enough.”